Breastworld: Episode

-On the runway, category is "Silver Foxy".
-Ilana Glazer and Abbi Jacobson are guest judges.
+On the main stage, RuPaul welcomes fellow judges Visage and Mathews, as well as guest judges Ilana Glazer and Abbi Jacobson.
+RuPaul shares the main challenge and runway assignments, then the fashion show commences.
+After the contestants present their looks, the group watch Breastworld.
+The judges deliver their critiques, deliberate, then share the results with the group.
 Asia O'Hara wins the main challenge.
-Eureka and Kameron Michaels place in the bottom and face off in a lip-sync to "New Attitude" (1984) by Patti LaBelle.
-Both are declared winners.
+Eureka and Kameron Michaels place in the bottom and face off in a lip-sync contest to "New Attitude" (1984) by Patti LaBelle.
+Both are declared winners and no contestants are eliminated from the competition.